MicrosoftDocs/azure-devops-docs/docs/pipelines/release/environments.md

 ### Why do we call these _environments_ instead of _stages_?

-Primarily, to communicate the intent that they must be independent in a release definition.
+Primarily, to communicate the intent that they must be independent in a release pipeline.
-We felt that this term implies that you can have two different releases (sets of build artifacts) deployed to two environments within a definition at the same time.
-Release Management also allows you to deploy to multiple environments in parallel, and to directly deploy to any environment within the definition provided you have appropriate permission.
+We felt that this term implies that you can have two different releases (sets of build artifacts) deployed to two environments within a pipeline at the same time.
+Release Management also allows you to deploy to multiple environments in parallel, and to directly deploy to any environment within the pipeline provided you have appropriate permission.
 It also helps you answer the question "Which release is currently deployed to a specific environment?".